-Returning to the workplace in the age of COVID, after working from home for a few months has a parallel to which we can all relate: returning to school after summer vacation.
-We’re going back to a familiar place and familiar people, but the world has changed while we’ve been home.
-Returning to work during the global Coronavirus pandemic has its own unique challenges.
+Returning to the workplace in the age of COVID, after working from home, has a parallel to which we can all relate: returning to school after summer vacation.
+We’re going back to a familiar place and familiar people, but the world has changed while we’ve been virtual.
+Returning to work during the global coronavirus pandemic has its own unique challenges.
 Recognizing it will be a new experience will help us enter the mindset of being open to change and ready to roll with the punches, while also giving ourselves the space to be tired, anxious, unsettled, and disoriented.

 How to prepare yourself for going back to work

 The key to success is planning ahead.
 What’s been different while WFH (working from home)?
 We’ve only had to look professional from the waist up.
 We’ve been able to work outside of our normal work schedule, possibly being lured to over-work.
 We haven’t endured or enjoyed commutes while working remotely.
 We’ve corresponded with clients and colleagues from a physical distance yet oftentimes have formed a more personal virtual connection.
-We may have had silence to be more able to hone in on work without colleague “door chats”, or we may have been challenged by household interruptions or childcare issues, finding it harder to keep focused and productive.
+We may have had silence in an empty apartment, or we may have been challenged by household interruptions or childcare issues, finding it harder to keep focused and productive.

 How to prepare your kids and pets for when you go back to work